 A parent wants to fly the children to grandparents’ home in Florida for Spring Break, against the wishes of the other parent.

-The bill will eventually come due for these kinds of behaviors.
+The bill will eventually come due to those engaging in these kinds of behaviors.
 The courts won’t be happy to hear these things once they get through the backlog of cases.
 They will want to hear that parents cooperated, that they kept the best interests of the children in mind.
 That couples going through a divorce tried to act fairly and not take advantage of a global disaster.

 The Court will be able to award financial sanctions as a punishment, make people pay for attorneys’ fees, and more.
 Don’t play with fire.
 Don’t take advantage during the pandemic.
 It will catch up to you eventually.